thekkray/spaceasteroids/Assets/Notes_ReadMe.txt

 I did it to make a review process simpler and faster.
 Also, each file contains small portions of notes where I explain a purpose of a component or class.

+Feel free to contact me!
+I am ready to explain all choices I've made whild doing this test.
+Direct links vs SendMessage, differect ways to implement object-pooling, public fields vs ScriptableObject, etc.

 I understand that different companies have different preferences and requierements, so I am ready to change the test to make it  suitable for PlaySoft.
-Please let me know if you dislike any part of the project and I will change it immediately to meet your requirements.
+Please let me know if you dislike any part of the project and I will change it to meet your requirements - I want to learn, to improve my skils, so I will be happy to hear advices from Unity-masters.

+Kind regards,
+Georgiy.